aws-samples/aws-migration-hub-refactor-spaces-samples/README.md

 # AWS Migration Hub Refactor Spaces - Sample CloudFormation Templates

-This repository contains samples of [AWS Migration Hub Refactor Spaces](https://docs.aws.amazon.com/migrationhub-refactor-spaces/latest/userguide/what-is-mhub-refactor-spaces.html) CloudFormation templates.
+This repository contains samples of [AWS Migration Hub Refactor Spaces](https://docs.aws.amazon.com/migrationhub-refactor-spaces/latest/userguide/what-is-mhub-refactor-spaces.html) CloudFormation templates and a basic CDK example.
 These templates demonstrate how to create Refactor Spaces environments, applications, services, and routes.
 They also show how to customize the API Gateway API orchestrated by Refactor Spaces (enabling CloudWatch logging, using WAF to protect the API, etc.)

 Refactor Spaces is the starting point for incremental application refactoring to microservices in AWS.
 Refactor Spaces helps reduce the undifferentiated heavy lifting of building and operating AWS infrastructure for incremental refactoring.